 Corrugated ‘tin’ roofs – some issues

-Hence we came to discover that the tin roof was in fact held up by what can be generously described as ‘spindly’ bits of 3″x2″.
+Hence we came to discover that the corrugated roof was in fact held up by what can be generously described as ‘spindly’ bits of 3″x2″.
 The sensible thing at that stage would have been to have removed the roof and replace it with something a bit more substantial but we came up against Roofing Dilemma Number One –

 1 – Taking the roof off is scary because you go from a waterproof building to an open shell.
 It is also more expensive than not taking the roof off.